galex/galex.github.io/_drafts/2017-07-24-Introduction-to-Gradle.md

 ---
 layout: post
 title: Introduction to Gradle
-permalink: Introduction-to-Gradle
 ---

-Gradle is a build system: its goal is to build your project.
+[Gradle](https://gradle.org/) is a build system: its goal is to build your project.
 To install Gradle:
 {% highlight bash %}
 brew update && brew install gradle
 {% endhighlight %}

-Gradle revolves around main two concepts:
+Gradle revolves around two main concepts:

 ## Gradle Tasks